oracle-livelabs/oci/healthcare-innovations/ai-vision/introduction/introduction.md

 <hr/><hr/>
 *Workshop 2: Detect Breast Cancer - Lab 4 to Lab 8*

-In this Workshop (*Collection of Labs*) These Labs guide us in detecting Breast Cancer using Oracle [**OCI Vision**](https://www.oracle.com/in/artificial-intelligence/vision/) AI Service.
+In this Workshop (*Collection of Labs*) .These Labs guide us in detecting Breast Cancer using Oracle [**OCI Vision**](https://www.oracle.com/in/artificial-intelligence/vision/) AI Service.

 * Lab 4: Understanding Mammography and Breast Cancer (<u>Optional Lab</u>)
     * What is a Mammogram?
-    * How does Breast Cancer look like on a Mammogram?
+    * What does Breast Cancer look like on a Mammogram?
     * Other Breast abnormalities
     * Normal Breast Mammogram
     * Breast Cancer Mammogram
-* Lab 5: Create Image Library to Detect Breast Cancer
+* Lab 5: Create an Image Library to Detect Breast Cancer
     * Data Preparation by Classifying Images.
     * Load images to Object Storage using OCI CLI
     * Verify images are correctly loaded
 * Lab 6: Label Images
     * Generate dataset records using [**OCI Data Labeling**](https://www.oracle.com/in/artificial-intelligence/data-labeling/) for Breast Cancer
-    * Bulk image labeling
+    * Bulk image labelling
     * Verify Bulk Data labelled images
-* Lab 7: Train the model using Image Classification AI model
+* Lab 7: Train the model using the **Image Classification** AI model
     * Create OCI Vision Project
     * Create and Train Vision Model
     * Analyze and evaluate your Model